 The first thing we would recommend is to go to My Account on the website to check when your order was posted and by what method.
 For standard delivery you do need to allow up to 10 days for delivery after dispatch.
-Any tracking information should also be available here.
 If your order has been sent via Royal Mail the next thing we would advise is to check with your local Post Office or Sorting Office.
 Often we find that failed delivery cards have been mislaid and your order is sitting waiting for you.
 If 10 days has passed and you have checked your tracking information and/or your local Post Office and there is still no sign of your order then please Contact Us and we will do our best to resolve this for you.

 Please bear in mind that generally speaking any manufacturing defect will show up immediately or within the first couple of months of wear.
 Once a pair of shoes has been worn for much longer than this it is always difficult to judge what is just excessive wear and tear and what is genuinely an issue with the shoes.
 Some children are very hard on their shoes and it is important to take care of your shoes and ensure they are used appropriately to maximize their lifetime.